sas41/VolMon/README.md

 ## Hardware

+**Disclaimer:** VolMon's hardware daemon doesn't require or install new firmware, it's out of scope for this project to include that, if the hardware cannot be supported out of the box, a different project might provide a more open firmware.
+However, regardless if your hardware is supported or not, we cannot provide any support or guarantees, especially if you use other software that interfaces with your hardware such as it's official software for a given operating system.

+_**Please use resopnsibly and AT YOUR OWN RISK!**_

 The hardware daemon (`VolMon.Hardware`) connects to USB controllers and bridges them to the VolMon daemon via IPC.
 Each physical dial maps to a volume group, dial rotation changes volume, and dial button press toggles mute.
 Devices with